 6. Who Has More?

 This game is perfect for helping kids understand the concepts of more and less, which are critical in early math development.

 - A handful of objects (e.g., buttons, pennies, cereal pieces, etc.)

 Place the objects in one bowl.
-Have your child scoop a teaspoon of them out and count them.
+Have your child scoop a spoonful of them out and count them.
 Then, you do the same and see who got the most.
 That person’s the winner!

-Note: Counting past 10 is difficult at this age, so you’ll want to use big enough items (such as large kidney beans) and stick to a teaspoon for scooping so your child doesn’t end up with more than 10 per spoonful.
+Note: Counting past 10 is difficult at this age, so you’ll want to use bigger items (such as large kidney beans) so your child doesn’t end up with more than 10 per spoonful.

 Help your child develop a love for math by reading math-related books together.